 Mandalay Bay transports its guests to the South Pacific, complete with a sandy beach at the pool.
 An assortment of acclaimed restaurants, a shopping mall, an amazing pool area, the family-friendly Shark Reef attraction and easy access to a tram system makes Mandalay Bay a popular place for families--although it is by no means a destination only for guests with kids.
 If you're looking for nightclubs or bars, Mandalay offers plenty of those as well.
 The large guest rooms and suites have pillow-topped beds, superior linens, plasma TVs, and spacious bathrooms.
 The hotel shares its space with the exclusive Delano and The Four Seasons, giving guest a three-in-one hotel experience.

 The Cromwell's boutique, intimate atmosphere is intended to be reminiscent of Paris, in a very hip way.
 Hardwood floors, plush furnishings and thoughtful amenities like steam showers give the rooms an ambiance that's new to hotels on the Las Vegas Strip.
 The property was renovated from its previous incarnation as Bill's Gamblin' Hall, and the new design has totally transformed the property.
 In addition to the redesigned rooms, the Cromwell also has Giada De Laurentiis' first restaurant, Giada, which is open for dinner and weekend brunch.
-Drai's, the combination pool club/nightclub and after hours club, is the only hold-over from the hotel's old identity, although it's also had a make-over--and is a popular stop.
+Drai's, the combination pool club/nightclub and after hours club, is the only hold-over from the hotel's old identity, although it's also had a make-over and remains a popular stop.
 The nightclub is on the top floor, and guests who are light sleepers may want to avoid rooms directly below the club.

 The Delano is attached to Mandalay Bay, but the differences between the two hotels are evident from the moment you check in.
 The Delano features a lot of classic, clean design in its lobby and common area, with plenty of subdued brown, tan and white in the color scheme.
-Rooms are a fresh, light color palette, and are large and comfortable.
+Rooms are a fresh, light color palette, large and comfortable.
 All rooms are suites, and guests will find plenty of space, including a desk area that's great for business travelers.
 Furnishings, linens, and bathrooms are uniformly upscale, and the floor-to-ceiling windows offer panoramic views.
 Larger suites include a two-bedroom and a penthouse.
-If the calm, quiet ambiance at Delano seems unusual for a stay in Vegas, just take a short walk to enter Mandalay Bay to explore the hustle and bustle of the casino, convention area and pool.
+If the calm, quiet ambiance at Delano seems unusual for a stay in Vegas, just take a short walk to enter Mandalay Bay to explore the hustle and bustle of the casino, shopping mall and pool.

 Aria's urban style incorporates public art and natural light, all of which was ground-breaking in Las Vegas when the hotel first opened.
 Aria's location in CityCenter puts it smack in the middle of a densely planned mixed-use property that includes non-gaming hotels, condominiums, abundant public art and a collection of impressive restaurants.
-Aria's rooms are technology-rich, and includes a tablet that controls lights and temperature, among other things.
+Aria's rooms are technology-rich, and include a tablet that controls lights and temperature, among other things.
 Look for a surplus of organic, natural, and recycled materials throughout the guest rooms.
 Several styles of rooms and suites are offered, from the standard guest rooms to the opulent 7,000 square-foot Sky Villas.

 From the moment you pull up in front of the Waldorf Astoria Las Vegas, you know you're not in the usual Vegas hotel.
 Formerly the Mandarin Oriental, the guest rooms here were designed with elegance and functionality in mind.
 The beautiful result is a luxurious room that delivers a first-class experience.
 The room's entertainment, lighting, and temperature are controlled on one remote control.
 The bathrooms are enclosed with frosted glass panels (you can't be shy here) and are stocked with luxury bath products.
 Wired and wireless Internet access is offered.
 The overall feeling at the Waldorf Astoria Las Vegas conveys a first-class sensibility.